 You gain flexibility

-You gain variety of media
+You gain media diversity

 blink.it founder and learning expert Konstantin Ristl explains at Learntec why Blended Learning will prevail.